revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Jdbc.md

 <blockquote markdown="1">

 - There are four types of JDBC drivers in Java.
 - They are:
   - `Type I`:
-    - JDBC - ODBC bridge driver: It acts as an interface between the client and database server.
-When a user uses a Java application to send requests to the database using JDBC–ODBC bridge, it converts the JDBC API into ODBC API and then sends it to the database.
-When the result is received from the database, it is sent to ODBC API and then to JDBC API.It is platform-dependent because it uses ODBC which depends on the native library of the operating system.
-In this, JDBC–ODBC driver should be installed in every client system and database must support for ODBC driver.
-It is easier to use but it gives low performance because it involves the conversion of JDBC method calls to the ODBC method calls.
+    - JDBC - ODBC bridge driver: It acts as an interface between the client and database server.When a user uses a Java application to send requests to the database using JDBC–ODBC bridge, it converts the JDBC API into ODBC API and then sends it to the database.When the result is received from the database, it is sent to ODBC API and then to JDBC API.It is platform-dependent because it uses ODBC which depends on the native library of the operating system.In this, JDBC–ODBC driver should be installed in every client system and database must support for ODBC driver.It is easier to use but it gives low performance because it involves the conversion of JDBC method calls to the ODBC method calls.
   - `Type II`:
-    - Native API – Partially Java Driver:It uses libraries of the client-side of the database.
-This Type II Driver converts the JDBC method calls to native calls of the database native API.When the database gets the requests from the user, the requests are processed and sends the results back in the native format which is then converted into JDBC format and pass it to the Java application.It was instantly adopted by the database vendors because it was quick and cheaper to implement.
+    - Native API – Partially Java Driver:It uses libraries of the client-side of the database.This Type II Driver converts the JDBC method calls to native calls of the database native API.When the database gets the requests from the user, the requests are processed and sends the results back in the native format which is then converted into JDBC format and pass it to the Java application.It was instantly adopted by the database vendors because it was quick and cheaper to implement.
   - `Type III`:
-    - Network Protocol - Fully Java Driver: It uses to send the JDBC method calls to an intermediate server.
-The intermediate server communicates with the database on behalf of JDBC.
-The application server converts the JDBC calls either directly or indirectly to the database protocol which is vendor-specific.
+    - Network Protocol - Fully Java Driver: It uses to send the JDBC method calls to an intermediate server.The intermediate server communicates with the database on behalf of JDBC.The application server converts the JDBC calls either directly or indirectly to the database protocol which is vendor-specific.
   - `Type IV`:
-    - Thin Driver - Fully Java Driver: It is platform-independent since it is written fully in Java.
-It can be installed inside the Java Virtual Machine(JVM) of the client, so there is no need of installing any software on the client or server side.
-This drive architecture is having all the logic to communicate directly with the database in a single driver.It provides better performance compared to other driver types.
-It permits easy deployment.
-It is developed by the database vendor itself so that programmers can use it directly without any dependencies on other sources.Type IV driver is directly implemented and it directly converts JDBC calls into vendor-specific database protocol.
-Most of the JDBC Drivers used today are type IV drivers.
+    - Thin Driver - Fully Java Driver: It is platform-independent since it is written fully in Java.It can be installed inside the Java Virtual Machine(JVM) of the client, so there is no need of installing any software on the client or server side.This drive architecture is having all the logic to communicate directly with the database in a single driver.It provides better performance compared to other driver types.It permits easy deployment.It is developed by the database vendor itself so that programmers can use it directly without any dependencies on other sources.Type IV driver is directly implemented and it directly converts JDBC calls into vendor-specific database protocol.Most of the JDBC Drivers used today are type IV drivers.

 </blockquote>